Stability and statistical inference for semidiscrete optimal transport maps: Preliminaries

 where $\hat{\vz}_n =(\hat{z}_{n,1},\dots,\hat{z}_{n,N})^{\intercal}$ is an optimal solution to the dual problem (\ref{eq: semi_dual}) with $\vp$ replaced by $\hat{\vp}_n$.

 We shall study limit theorems for the empirical OT map.
 The problem has a certain subtlety which we shall discuss here.
 In our semidiscrete setup, OT maps are piecewise constant functions with values in the discrete set $\cX$.
 Hence, it is not hard to see that, for every $\vy \in \inte(C_i(\vz^*))$, the empirical OT map $\hat{\vT}_n(\vy)$ \textit{exactly} coincides with $\vT^*(\vy)$ as $n \to \infty$.
-This effectively means that finding pointwise limit distributions is vacuous.
-See Proposition \ref{prop: pointwise} ahead for the precise statement.
+This effectively means that finding pointwise limit distributions is a vacuous endeavour; see Proposition \ref{prop: pointwise} ahead for the precise statement.
 However, this `super consistency' result has limited statistical values since (i) the population Laguerre cells are unknown; (ii) there is no guarantee that a chosen reference point $\vy$ lies in the interior of one of the population Laguerre cells; (iii) the sample size needed to guarantee $\hat{\vT}_n(\vy) = \vT^*(\vy)$ relies on how close $\vy$ is to the boundary of $C_i(\vz^*)$; and (iv) the super consistency result cannot capture the behavior of the OT map near the boundaries of the Laguerre cells.

 Because of these reasons, we shall analyze functionals of the empirical OT map other than pointwise ones.
-The preceding observation does not preclude the possibility of finding nontrivial weak limits for certain functionals of the empirical OT map, because the contributions from the behaviors of the empirical OT map near the boundaries of the (population) Laguerre cells may pile up and lead to a nondegenerate limit.
-Specifically, we shall focus on the following functionals\footnote{We use $L^s$ instead of $L^p$ as $p$ might be confused with the probability simplex vector or its elements.}: \begin{itemize} \item $L^s$-estimation error with arbitrary $s \in [1,\infty)$:
+The preceding observation does not preclude the possibility of finding nontrivial weak limits for certain functionals of the empirical OT map, because the contributions from the behaviors of the empirical OT map near the boundaries of the (population) Laguerre cells may pile up and lead to nondegenerate limits.
+Specifically, we shall focus on the following functionals\footnote{We use $L^s$ instead of $L^p$ as $p$ might be confused with the probability simplex vector or its elements.}: \begin{itemize} \item $L^s$-error with arbitrary $s \in [1,\infty)$:

-\item Linear functional: $\langle \bm{\varphi}, \hat{\vT}_n \rangle_{L^2(R)} = \int \langle \bm{\varphi}, \hat{\vT}_n \rangle dR$ for a bounded Borel vector field $\bm{\varphi}:\R^d \to \R^d$. \end{itemize} We will establish (nondegenerate) weak limits for those functionals.
-(For the linear functional case, nondegeneracy of the weak limit relies on the choice of $\bm{\varphi}$.)
-For both functionals, we will also establish consistency of the nonparametric bootstrap.
-These statistical results enable statistical inference for local and global behaviors of the OT map.
-See Example \ref{ex: application} ahead for more details.
+\item Linear functional: for a suitable Borel vector field $\bm{\varphi}:\R^d \to \R^d$. \end{itemize} We will establish (nondegenerate) weak limits for those functionals (for the linear functional case, nondegeneracy of the weak limit relies on the choice of $\bm{\varphi}$).
+We also establish consistency of the nonparametric bootstrap for both functionals.
+These results enable performing various inference tasks for the OT map.
+See Section \ref{sec: applications} ahead for more details.